readthedocs/blog/ethical-advertising-works.rst

 run advertising server code,
 and all the work that we've done.
-We want to explore how we can build an **Ethical Ad Network**, where users data isn't sent to a third party, but we can do the hard work of sales and marketing.
+We want to explore how we can build an **Ethical Ad Network**, where user data isn't sent to a third party, but each project doesn't need to do the sales and marketing.

 This is still in the planning phases, but we see this as an important next step to making ethical ads a reality across the open source ecosystem.